-Electment of representatives should take place during the first few weeks of each academic session, during October.
-Dates of the electment period for this year can be found on page 10.
-Electing representatives on time is important, as it ensures they are in place and can be trained before their first SSCC meeting.
-Because training does not begin until late October, we ask that SSCCs are not scheduled until 30 October at the earliest.
+Election of representatives should take place during the first few weeks of each academic session, during October.
+Dates of the election period for this year can be found on page 10.
+Electing representatives on time is important, as it ensures they are in place and can be trained before their first SPC meeting.
+Because training does not begin until mid-October, we ask that SPCs are not scheduled until 28 October at the earliest.

-Do we need an SSCC in October for ASER reporting?
+Do we need an SPC in October for ASER reporting?

 The short answer is no. The requirement is to engage with representatives to collaborate with staff in the creation and review of the ASER Development & Enhancement Plans.
 The Lead Department Rep should also be supported to provide a co-commentary to reflect on student involvement in the review and updating of ASER Development & Enhancement Plans.
-None of the above requires a very early SSCC, so you are welcome to hold the first meeting from the week commencing Monday 31 October.
+None of the above requires a very early SPC, so you are welcome to hold the first meeting from the week commencing Monday 28 October.